flegastelois/kimios-php-soap/README.md

 kimios-php-soap
 ===============

-PHP Soap API client for Kimios ECM Server
+PHP Soap API client for Kimios Server

+You must have php5-soap library.